Seaboard Coast Line Railroad: Motive power

 Immediately following the 1967 merger, the newly created SCL network had 1,232 locomotives.
-The vast majority of the ACL roster contained EMD locomotives, while the SAL rostered mainly EMD and Alco diesels in addition to Baldwin models.
+The vast majority of the ACL roster contained EMD (Electro-Motive Division of General Motors) locomotives in addition to some General Electric (GE) and Alco models as well as Baldwin switchers, while the SAL rostered mainly EMD and Alco diesels in addition to some GE models and Baldwin switchers.
 Both railroads had purchased new freight locomotives in the 5 years leading up to the merger.
 Among the first new locomotives purchased by the Seaboard Coast Line were 28 GE U33B locomotives, acquired in 1967 and 1968.
 These were followed by 108 GE U36B locomotives between 1970 and 1972.
 From EMD, SCL purchased SD45 locomotives in 1968, with more to follow in 1971.
 SD45-2 locomotives were added in 1974.
 GP40 and GP40-2 locomotives were added to the fleet between 1968 and 1972 for use on through freights and other high priority freight trains.
 All former SAL locomotives ran for many years in the "Split-image" scheme, still in full SAL paint, but relettered and renumbered SCL.
 Two GP-7's 915 & 981 went from pure SAL to SCL Black without being in split-image and GP-7 944 and RS-3 1156 were never painted black, and retained their SAL paint until retired in 1976.
 The last operating SCL locomotive in SAL paint was GP-40 1559, former SAL 644, and was repainted at Hamlet, NC in March 1976 according to records.
 There were former P&N locomotives that retained their P&N scheme from 1969 until 1977, only RS-3's 1250 & 1256 and S-4 230 ever were repainted SCL black.

 Gainesville Midland SD-40, retained its SAL paint until 1986 when it was repainted Seaboard System 8300, it had been SBD 0010 and 8300 in SAL style "split-image" for several years prior to that.

 SCL supplemented its local freight units with orders of GE U18B and EMD GP38-2 locomotives.
 Some U18B models contained a shorter, and therefore lighter, fuel tank which proved ideal for light density lines.
 Most units of this type were assigned to the Carolinas.
 However, in 1978 the SCL decided not to purchase any more locomotives for local service on secondary mainlines and branchlines, instead aging GP7, GP9, and GP18 locomotives would be rebuilt into GP16 models at the Uceta shops.

 In the years leading up to the creation of the Seaboard System in 1983, SCL began acquiring the next generation of locomotives from EMD and GE.
 These orders included GE B23-7 locomotives in 1978 and 1980, including the GE BQ23-7 variant, of which only 10 were built and all belonged to SCL.
 EMD GP38-2 units were added in 1979 and 1980, and 5 EMD GP40-2 locomotives also delivered in 1980.
 Six axle GE C30-7 and EMD SD40-2 units were added to the roster between 1979 and 1980.